cideM/fbrs/content/unliftio.md

 tags=["Haskell"]
 +++

+**UPDATE 2025: [Here's an updated gist](https://gist.github.com/cideM/68f0be9aa4e6699a8f71d7ea81ae3490) that uses a Nix shebang for a single, executable `.hs` file that you can run**

 In this post I will go over the source code for [unliftio-core](https://www.stackage.org/package/unliftio-core), more specifically the `MonadUnliftIO` typeclass, found in `Control.Monad.IO.Unlift`.
 The typeclass is used to power the actual [unliftio](https://www.stackage.org/package/unliftio) library, which is the one you'd use in your applications.

 Let's start with an example (borrowed from the official docs) showing what `unliftio` is good for.